jpsaha/MOTPold/index.md

 ## Problem Solving Sessions at IISER Bhopal

 * A series of Problem Solving Sessions will be organized at IISER Bhopal.
-  * The aim is to develop an interest for mathematics among the students, through encouraging them to work on problems, falling broadly within the scope of Mathematical Olympiad.
+  * The aim is to develop an interest in mathematics among the students by encouraging them to work on problems falling broadly within the scope of the Mathematical Olympiad.
-  * The first session will tentatively take place in August, 2024.
+  * The first session will tentatively take place in August 2024.
   * Please feel free to get in touch!

 ## Mathematical Olympiad
 * The International Mathematical Olympiad ([IMO](https://www.imo-official.org/)) is the World Championship Mathematics Competition for High School students.
 It is held annually in a different country.
 * The [IMO Foundation](https://imof.co/) is a charity which supports the IMO.

 > It is the aim of the IMO to bring young people together from all over the world to enjoy the challenges of mathematics in a spirit of friendly competition.
 This provides a stimulus for Mathematics in each of the participating countries as young people strive for selection.
 Whist clearly it is a competitive event, for most participants, it is the people that they meet and the shared joy of discovery that is what they regard as most worthwhile.
 It is common that lifelong friendships are forged at IMO events.

 * The first IMO was held in Romania in 1959, with seven countries participating.
 * It has since been held annually, except in 1980 and 2020.
-* Currently, it has expanded to over 100 contries accross the globe.
+* Currently, it has expanded to over 100 countries across the globe.
 * Each country sends a team of up to six students.
 * In the recent past,
   * Japan was the host for [IMO2023](https://imo2023.jp/en/),